Azure/aace/end-to-end-solutions/kma/readme.md

 ## Feedback

 We really appreciate your feedback!
 Please create issues on GitHub for any glitches that you may experience, as well as any suggestions on missing functionality.
-If you coded any improvement that you want to share, create a Pull Request and we will analyze your work.

 ## Conclusion